Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_organization.md

 ## User Management

+The user management is performed by an Administrator user.

 ### Inviting a user to an organization

 For Adding a user to the current organization, Administrator has to invite the user.